 Reference Specifications, Test Methods, and Applicable Codes - All Standard Specifications and test methods of any society, association, or organization, referred to herein, are hereby made a part of these Technical Standards the same as if written in full.
 (Any reference to a paragraph or subparagraph within an article shall include all general provisions of the article to which reference is made.)
-References to such Standards refer to the latest published issues as of the date of the Invitation to Bid, unless otherwise specified.
-Reference to local or state codes and laws shall mean the latest adopted and published codes as of the date of the Invitation to Bid, unless otherwise specified.
+References to such Standards refer to the latest published issues as of the date of the development or Project is approved, unless otherwise specified.
+Reference to local or state codes and laws shall mean the latest adopted and published codes as of the date of the development or Project is approved, unless otherwise specified.